shenlebantongying/ArtifactCabinet/workbench-fsharp/README.md

+# todo

+Read most of the topics in this page https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/

 # How to run fsharp?

 repl: `dotnet fsi` -> You can send selection of code to the repl in Jetbrains Rider!